 Everyone is invited to take part in the Atlantic Coast Kite Festival’s “Best Kite Contest.”
 To enter this contest, participants bring a kite that they have made or purchased and fly it at the festival.
 The contest consists of two parts: the actual kite itself (how it looks and how well it is made), and the participant’s ability to fly the kite.
 Participants must be able to fly their kites consecutively in the air for 5 minutes at a height of 100 feet.
 Kites will be judged on Flight (ability to fly for 5 minutes), Structural Design, Craftsmanship, and Visual Appeal.
 There will be three competitive divisions: Master, Novice, and Youth (ages 7-14).
 Trophies will be awarded for all divisions.

-The Best Kite Contest is free to enter, and takes place from 1:30-3:00pm each day.
+The Best Kite Contest is free to enter, and takes place each day.

 “Flight Training” - Experienced kite enthusiasts will assist novice flyers.
 Topics include equipment selection, laying out of lines, setting up the field, launching the kite, flying and landing a kite, and safety.